outerbounds/metaflowbot/docs/Setup.md

 The setup follows two parts.
 1. The first part is setting up the bot on Slack to get access tokens.
-2. The second part is running the Bot server manually or via a docker image or [AWS ECS](./Deployment.md).
+2. The second part is running the Bot server locally or via a docker image or [AWS ECS](./Deployment.md).
 ## Slack Setup

 1. [Create an App on Slack UI](https://api.slack.com/apps) using provided [manifest](../manifest.yml).